TLRKiliann/next-login/README.md

 - Only allows one callback URL per Client ID / Client Secret !
 - Refreshing token : token is refresh every 8 hours on GitHub.

-You can use token in /api/[...nextauth]/route.ts
+You can use token in /api/[...nextauth]/route.ts (not required with github).

 ```
     async jwt({ token, account }) {